TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 -   One pod Classless Inter-Domain Routing (CIDR) allocated by the CNI plugin that is distributed across nodes and each pod gets its own IP.
 -   One service CIDR allocated by the Kubernetes API server via kube-proxy that contains virtual IPs, which do not have the corresponding network devices, so it is different from the pod CIDR.

-Whenever a node joins the cluster, the Container Networking Interface (CNI) configures the node's:
+Whenever a node joins the cluster, the CNI configures the node's:
 -   Pod CIDR
 -   Routing table
 -   Network device like virtual ethernet `veth`
 -   Virtual eXtensible Local-Area Network (VXLAN) tunnels

-Whenever a pod is created, CNI sets up the pod's:
+Whenever a pod is created, the CNI sets up the pod's:
 -   Network namespace
     -   Network device
     -   Routing table
     -   Iptables
         -   Filter table (firewall)
-            -   CNIs like Calico uses the filter table to implement NetworkPolicy and allow traffic from a pod to another.
+            -   A CNI like Calico uses the filter table to implement NetworkPolicy and allow traffic from a pod to another.
         -   Name Address Translation (NAT) table
         -   Mangle table (packet modification)